|

 The

-what is known as Black Canyon.
-Take a left turn, (east) here on to a gravel
+as Black Canyon.
+Take a left turn, (east) here on to

 -

-continue on the Poison Creek route toward the Griffin Top or venture towards
+on the Poison Creek route toward the Griffin Top or

 -